AnonJr/AnonJr.com/_pages/cv.md

 <br />
 *Colorado Institute of Musical Instrument Technology (CIOMIT)* *Jan – Mar 2020*

-- Coursework included setup, fretwork, structural repair, and finish care for electric and acoustic guitars.
+- Coursework included setup, structural repair, basic electronics, and finish care for electric and acoustic guitars.

 **A.A.S.
 Computer Programming**
 <br />
-*Fayetteville Technical Community College* *2001–2003*
+*Fayetteville Technical Community College* *1999-2000, 2001–2003*

 After switching to Network Administration from the "I’m not sure what I’m doing" degree program, I found my home after taking the required Intro to Programming class.
 It was that semester I switched to Computer Programming (and the short-lived Media Integration Technology program).